ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Overview

-The Zephyrlands is a large confederacy of autonomous villages, collectively called *The Zephyrland Confederacy* by the inhabitants, who are called Zephyrans.
+The Zephyrlands is a large confederacy of autonomous provinces, collectively called *The Zephyrland Confederacy* by the inhabitants, who are called Zephyrans.
 The overall culture has a vaguely 18th-century Japan feel to it; most people are farmers, ranchers, and herders, and live simple, rural lives in tune with the rhythms of the land and organized around the seasons.

 ## History